awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToMicrosoftSQLServerInstance.md

 # Connecting to a DB Instance Running the Microsoft SQL Server Database Engine<a name="USER_ConnectToMicrosoftSQLServerInstance"></a>

 After Amazon RDS provisions your DB instance, you can use any standard SQL client application to connect to the DB instance\.
-In this topic you connect to your DB instance by using either Microsoft SQL Server Management Studio \(SSMS\) or SQL Workbench/J\.
+In this topic, you connect to your DB instance by using either Microsoft SQL Server Management Studio \(SSMS\) or SQL Workbench/J\.

 For an example that walks you through the process of creating and connecting to a sample DB instance, see [Creating a Microsoft SQL Server DB Instance and Connecting to a DB Instance](CHAP_GettingStarted.CreatingConnecting.SQLServer.md)\.

 ## Connecting to Your DB Instance with Microsoft SQL Server Management Studio<a name="USER_ConnectToMicrosoftSQLServerInstance.SSMS"></a>

-In this procedure you connect to your sample DB instance by using Microsoft SQL Server Management Studio \(SSMS\)\.
-To download a stand\-alone version of this utility, see [Download SQL Server Management Studio \(SSMS\)](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms) in the Microsoft documentation\.
+In this procedure, you connect to your sample DB instance by using Microsoft SQL Server Management Studio \(SSMS\)\.
+To download a standalone version of this utility, see [Download SQL Server Management Studio \(SSMS\)](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms) in the Microsoft documentation\.

-**To connect to a DB Instance using SSMS**
+**To connect to a DB instance using SSMS**

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

 1. In the upper\-right corner of the Amazon RDS console, choose the AWS Region of your DB instance\.

-1. Find the DNS name and port number for your DB instance:
+1. Find the Domain Name System \(DNS\) name and port number for your DB instance:

    1. Open the RDS console and choose **Databases** to display a list of your DB instances\.